COVID-19 and Human Subjects Research

 Is the IRB still operating and reviewing protocols?

 Yes.
 Right now, the office staff are working as normal, using remote work procedures.
-Staff are more than happy to set up a Zoom or WebEx meeting in place of in-person meetings.
+Staff are more than happy to set up a Zoom meeting in place of in-person meetings.
 Our staff are equipped to work remotely to minimize disruptions to Utah State University’s research mission.
-The Convened IRB has met remotely several times already, and can continue to do so as long as needed; our meeting schedule remains unaffected.
+The Convened IRB is meeting remotely; our meeting schedule remains unaffected.
 Staff have also created a Slack instance that researchers can join for more immediate communication (akin to an office drop-in).
 Click here to join the Slack instance with your usu.edu email address.
-Researchers are also encouraged to set up a protocol planning meeting with a Coordinator prior to submission of a protocol: Click here to schedule a meeting with Ani, here to schedule a meeting with Sasha, and here to schedule a meeting with Val.
+Researchers are also encouraged to set up a protocol planning meeting with a Coordinator prior to submission of a protocol: Click here to schedule a meeting with Ani, or here to schedule a meeting with Sasha.

 Our office staff are prioritizing protocols, amendments, and communications related to COVID-19 for the foreseeable future; then, those projects that have been funded and require rapid turnaround for the sponsor; next, protocols that can occur even with the current in-person procedure stoppage; and finally, projects that are unable to be carried out at this time.
 Faculty reviewers might be experiencing disruptions in their lives as they work to accommodate the changes brought on by COVID-19, so scientific reviews may take longer than usual.
 We thank you for your patience as we assist our stakeholders in working through these critical and dynamic circumstances.

 What is the USU IRB doing to support timely research regarding COVID-19?